krgrss/GoGetScholarship/update/to-dos.md

 ## 18. Standout Features

-- [ ] Add a small “Bring your own scholarship” panel (URL/text input) that:
+- [x] Add a small  Bring your own scholarship panel (URL/text input) that:
-  - [ ] Calls `/api/personality` on the pasted scholarship text,
+  - [x] Calls /api/personality on the pasted scholarship text,
-  - [ ] Optionally derives a simple rubric (or uses a default rubric shape),
+  - [x] Optionally derives a simple rubric (or uses a default rubric shape),
-  - [ ] Shows a live personality card (weights, themes, tone) and rubric,
+  - [x] Shows a live personality card (weights, themes, tone) and rubric,
-  - [ ] Lets the user generate a tailored draft for that ad-hoc scholarship via `/api/draft`.
+  - [x] Lets the user generate a tailored draft for that ad-hoc scholarship via /api/draft.
-- [ ] Implement a “Story Reframer” view where a student can enter 1–2 core stories, then:
+- [ ] Implement a Story Reframer view where a student can enter 1�2 core stories, then:
   - [ ] Select two scholarships and generate two drafts that emphasize different angles (e.g., leadership vs innovation vs need),
-  - [ ] Grade both drafts via `/api/grade-essay` and surface which rubric criteria improved between framings.
+  - [ ] Grade both drafts via /api/grade-essay and surface which rubric criteria improved between framings.
-- [ ] Add a “Compare essays” view on the scholarship detail page that:
+- [ ] Add a Compare essays view on the scholarship detail page that:
-  - [ ] Shows a naive/generic essay vs a tailored essay from `/api/draft`,
+  - [ ] Shows a naive/generic essay vs a tailored essay from /api/draft,
-  - [ ] Grades both with `/api/grade-essay` and highlights the score/readiness delta and a few key rubric criteria where the tailored draft scores higher.
+  - [ ] Grades both with /api/grade-essay and highlights the score/readiness delta and a few key rubric criteria where the tailored draft scores higher.
 - [ ] Make personality and explain-fit more visual:
-  - [ ] Render scholarship personality weights as a simple bar chart or chip set to show “what this scholarship really cares about,”
+  - [ ] Render scholarship personality weights as a simple bar chart or chip set to show what this scholarship really cares about,
-  - [ ] In the “Why this fits you” dialog, clearly map each strength/gap bullet back to specific personality weights and student profile fields so the AI’s reasoning is transparent.
+  - [ ] In the  Why this fits you dialog, clearly map each strength/gap bullet back to specific personality weights and student profile fields so the AI�s reasoning is transparent.